FennStatistics/CAMtools_documentation/docs/Data Analysis Tool.md

     * it is recommended to increase step by step the maximum string distance and use this functionality several times

 <br>
 Please note that below all summarize functions a <b>dynamic table is displayed after you summarized your first word</b>, depicting in the following format all words you have already summarized: "fear (fear // Fear)" -> you summarized the words "fear" and "Fear" to the superordinate word "fear".
-The search functionalities of the table if you are looking for a specific word.
+The search functionalities of the table can be used if you are looking for a specific word.

 <br>
 **Internally no additional specific R function is applied**.